openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 }
 ```

-Function: Cangjie thread context interface.
+Function: The Cangjie thread context interface.

 When users create a `thread`, in addition to the default `spawn` expression parameters, they can also pass instances of different [ThreadContext](core_package_interfaces.md#interface-threadcontext) types to select different thread contexts, thereby controlling concurrent behavior to some extent.

 Currently, users are not allowed to implement the [ThreadContext](core_package_interfaces.md#interface-threadcontext) interface themselves.
 The Cangjie language provides `MainThreadContext` based on usage scenarios.
-For specific definitions, refer to the terminal framework library.
+For specific definitions, please refer to the terminal framework library.

 ### func end()